daattali/daattali.github.io/_drafts/towrite.md

 stop supporting 3d movies before they'll take over and we wont' have regular movies at normal prices anymore :(

 natural vs unnatural products - unnatural or modified doesn't necessarily mean bad

-if I ever want to advertise myself on the website: "Enjoyed reading this?
-Hire me!"
-I am available for hire to consult, advise, and develop with passion.
-I specialise in product-based projects where code quality and maintainability are important (as well the the obvious functionality)